Skyvell/xledger-syncronizer/README.md

 ## Overview

 Data Ductus is migrating from Brilliant to Xledger as a business system.
 The data stored with Xledger is needed for internal business analytics.
 This app will fetch the nessesary business data from Xledger's Graphql API, and write the data to a Datalake as .parquet files.
 This raw-data will be be transformed and loaded into a structure more suitable for business analytics, but that is not in the scope of this application.
 The scope of this application is to produce and keep the raw-data syncronized in the Datalake.
-The application is built on azure serverless infrastructure.
+The application is built on Azure serverless infrastructure.

 ## Features

-- **Feature 1**: Description of feature 1.
-- **Feature 2**: Description of feature 2.
-- **Feature 3**: Description of feature 3.
-- **...**
+- **Timesheets**: Perform a full load of all timesheets data and keep it syncronized.
+- **Projects**: Perform a full load of all projects data and keep it syncronized.
+- **Employees**: Perform a full load of all employes data and keep it syncronized.
+- **Customers**: Perform a full load of all customers data and keep it syncronized.

 ## Architecture

+The app is developed as a function app in Azure (Figure 1).
+It will consist of a number of azure function and associated triggers.
+Each function will be responsible for fetching and keeping a particular type of data syncronized in the Datalake.
+E.g. one function will be responsible for timesheets data, and another one for projects data.
+An App Configuration component will be used to store the state of the syncronization, since azure functions are stateless.

 ![Azure architecture](architecture/azure_architecture.svg)